 Now, as we already know the key differences between email and fax, let’s take a look at the major advantages and disadvantages of both methods to understand which one will work for you the best.

-According to Frank Farmer, President, Erie Metal Roofs Reviews, "one of the most critical aspects of communication channels is security, especially if you are dealing with sensitive information and important documents.
+According to Frank Farmer, President, Erie Metal Roofs Reviews, "one of the most critical aspects of communication channels is security, especially if you are dealing with sensitive information and important documents."

 While email has the advantage of being a faster way to send your message, fax happens to be a more secure way for this.
 With email, you can use different bot types on your website, collect the emails, and send your messages in a secure way by encrypting the emails with a DMARC policy.
 On the other hand, modern fax machines use telephone lines and cloud phone systems to transfer messages that cannot be tracked, hacked, or accessed later.
 Additionally, faxes are traceable.
 With regular phones, you can at least block unwanted calls, for example.
 Additionally, faxes are traceable.

 When using a fax machine, remember to delete the message after receiving it to avoid any breach, because anyone within the reach of the machine can access the information.